matter-labs/zksync-web-era-docs/docs/dev/compiler-toolchain/vyper.md

 - `--vyper <path>`
   Specify the path to the `vyper` executable.
 By default, the one in `${PATH}` is used.
-  LLVM IR mode: `vyper` is unused.
+  In LLVM IR mode `vyper` is unused.

-- `-f`
+- `-f <format>`
-  The extra output format string.
+  An extra output format string.
+See `vyper --help` for available options.

 - `--llvm-ir`
-  Switch to the LLVM IR mode.
+  Switch to LLVM IR mode.
   Only one input LLVM IR file is allowed.
-  Cannot be used with the combined or standard JSON modes.
+  Cannot be used with combined or standard JSON modes.

 - `--debug-output-dir <path>`
   Dump all IRs to files in the specified directory.